kswedberg/grunt-version/README.md

 grunt.loadNpmTasks('grunt-version');
 ```

-If the plugin has been installed correctly, running `grunt --help` at the command line should list the newly-installed plugin's task or tasks.
+If the plugin has been installed correctly, running `grunt --help` at the command line should list the newly-installed plugin's task.
 In addition, the plugin should be listed in package.json as a `devDependency`, which ensures that it will be installed whenever the `npm install` command is run.

 [grunt]: http://gruntjs.com/
 [Getting Started]: https://github.com/gruntjs/grunt/blob/devel/docs/getting_started.md